2022 Tennessee Titans season: Week 14: vs. Jacksonville Jaguars

+This was the first time that the Titans lost to the Jaguars at home since 2013.

 Week 15: at Los Angeles Chargers

 Week 16: vs. Houston Texans

 The game was delayed an hour due to power outages in Nashville.
 With a kickoff temperature of 20 F, this was the coldest game ever played at Nissan Stadium.
 The Titans were upset by the Texans, who had only one win entering this game.
 They lost their fifth straight, dropped below .500 for the first time since Week 3, and fell out of first place in the AFC South lead, as they lose the head-to-head tiebreaker to Jacksonville.

 Week 17: vs. Dallas Cowboys

+With this loss, the Titans would have their first losing season since 2015.

 Week 18: at Jacksonville Jaguars

+With their season on the line, the Titans went to Jacksonville to play the 8-8 Jaguars for the AFC South division title.
+The Titans had a 16-10 lead entering the 4th quarter, but late in the game with the Titans leading 16-13, Joshua Dobbs was strip-sacked by Rayshawn Jenkins, and the fumble was recovered by Josh Allen, who returned it for a 37-yard touchdown to give the Jaguars the lead.
+The Titans couldn't recover from the fumble, and they lost the game, ending their season.
+This was the first time the Titans missed the playoffs since 2018, and the first time being swept by the Jaguars since 2005.